rizalalfaridzi/Decision-Tree-Logistic-Regression---Heart-Failure-data/README.md

 This file contains a class representing Laser Tank game map.
 This class contains a number of functions which will be useful in developing your solver.

-The class method
+The static method
 ~~~~~
 LaserTankMap.process_input_file(filename)
 ~~~~~
 can be used to parse input files (testcases) and produce a LaserTankMap instance based on the input file.

-The method
+The instance method
 ~~~~~
 apply_move(self, move)
 ~~~~~